braydenanderson2014/C-Arduino-Libraries/lib/Map/README.md

 }

 ```
+# Arduino Library Manager
+## ChangeLog
+### Version 1.0.0-ALPHA:
+* Initial Release
+### Version 1.0.0-BETA:
+* Fixed an issue with the [] override operator.
+It would not properly count the amount of items.
+* Fixed the Insert Function.
+The original version was no different then the add and put function.
+It now properly inserts an item at the specified index.

+# PlatformIO Library Manager
+## ChangeLog
+### Version 1.0.0-ALPHA:
+* Initial Release
+### Version 1.0.0-BETA:
+* Fixed an issue with the [] override operator.
+It would not properly count the amount of items.
+* Fixed the Insert Function.
+The original version was no different then the add and put function.
+It now properly inserts an item at the specified index.

 ## Contribution
 Contributions to the Map library are welcome.
 Whether you're fixing bugs, adding new features, or improving the documentation, your help will enhance this library for the Arduino community.